ShaunakNandi/Deep-Learning/README.md

 TODO:
 1. I did not get to try successful implementations of class weights/ hard-mining/ soft-labelling
 2. Increase the val_acc off course

-This was the first time I went really hands on with training a model (that too from scratch!!).
-So it's a start.
-Really happy with this project though, even though this is far from the best models I've seen developed by peers in the competitve class I participated in.
-However, this definitely gave the hands-on I craved for!!

 --
 1. Trained on tiny-imagenet, Keras framework (tf backend)